-The mortality of pensioners was examined in detail for both males and females and an experience table was developed in conjunction with PWC Actuaries.
-These tables have been used in the valuation.
+The mortality of pensioners was examined in detail for both males and females and an experience table was developed in conjunction with Pricewaterhouse Coopers.
+This table has been used in the valuation.

 Currently no further improvement to future mortality has been built into the basis.